Loss Landscape

 Returns

-ValuationPolydisc{S,Float64,N}: Interpolated polydisc with Float64 radii
+ValuationPolydisc{S,Float64,N}: Interpolated polydisc with Float64 valuation radii

 Example